Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 ### Register Signal extension

-The `registerExtension()` API registers the Signal extension with the MobileCore extension.
+The `registerExtension()` API registers the Signal extension with the Mobile Core extension.
 This API allows the extension to send and receive events to and from the Mobile SDK.

 To register the Identity extension, use the following code sample: